One spot available ! It's not too late! Sign up today !

 Each night our shooting will begin at sunset and continue for several hours of astrophotography to be able to maximize our time in the park.

-Equipment, Equipment, Equipment : Equipment is EVERYTHING in Astrophotography
+Equipment, Equipment, Equipment : It is Everything in Astrophotography

 Required Equipment and Accessories :